 Managing bipolar disorder in the postnatal period

-In most cases, the management of bipolar disorder in the postnatal period will require that women go to hospital, usually a psychiatric hospital to allow time for treatment to be provided in a setting where she and the baby are safe, and she can be monitored by health professionals.
+In most cases, the management of an acute episode of bipolar disorder in the postnatal period will require that women go to hospital, usually a psychiatric hospital to allow time for treatment to be provided in a setting where she and the baby are safe, and she can be monitored by health professionals.

 Some psychiatric hospital settings have a mother and baby unit where a woman can stay with her baby as she stabilises.
 This is generally available to those with private healthcare, whilst easy access for those in the public system varies across Australian states and territories.